PellelNitram/xournalpp_htr/docs/contributing.md

 # Contributing

 There are multiple ways to contribute to this project.
+Below, those ways are explained alongside information on how to best contribute from a codebase point of view.

 Really, we greatly appreciate any help!

 ## Issues on Github